marzhall/godbg/README.md

 # Introduction
 Tired of using the plain old gdb command-line interface to debug your Go/C/C++ applications?
 Godbg is a graphical web-based front-end for gdb!

-The web-based UI makes godbg multi-platform and allows you to more easily remotely access your debug sessions.
+The web-based UI makes godbg multi-platform and allows for easier remote access your debug sessions.

 # Features
 * Thread information